High Schooler Fakes Being Fired From Their Job To Manipulate Rude Customers Into Feeling Sorry For Them, And The Internet Applauds Them For It

 Reddit

 This situation exemplifies a fascinating yet concerning behavioral response often rooted in emotional need.
-Dr. Rachel Adams, a psychologist specializing in social behaviors, notes that individuals may resort to manipulative tactics as a means of coping with perceived threats.
-Her research indicates that such behaviors are often motivated by a desire for validation and support, particularly in high-stress environments.
+Individuals may resort to manipulative tactics as a means of coping with perceived threats.
+Research indicates that such behaviors are often motivated by a desire for validation and support, particularly in high-stress environments.

 In this case, OP's actions to elicit sympathy from rude customers can be seen as a coping mechanism rather than outright deception.
 Understanding this psychological motivation can help clarify the complexities of such behaviors.